milesj/interweave/docs/parser.md

 - Flags whether children of the same tag name can be rendered.
 - Maps the parent tags the current element can render in.
 - Maps the child tags the current element can render.

-Lastly, any tag not found in the mapping will be flagged using the rule "deny", and promptly not rendered.

 The following tags are not supported, but their children will still be rendered.